martinknytl/EvansLab_borealis_project/Info_basic.md

 If you want to cancel job type `control c`.

+If you need help about ls `ls --help`.

 # Top
 If you want to check the status of the job, do `top`.